 Relpax isn’t a medication that you take on a regular schedule.
 You’ll take it as needed to stop migraine episodes that are already occurring.
 You should only take a dose if you’re having a migraine episode.

-Relpax isn’t approved to prevent migraine episodes, so you should not take it regularly.
+Relpax isn’t approved by the Food and Drug Administration (FDA) to help prevent migraine episodes, so you should not take it regularly.

 It’s important that you do not take more Relpax than your doctor prescribes.
 For some medications, taking more than the recommended amount may lead to side effects or overdose.

-You should not take more than a total of 80 milligrams of Relpax over a 24-hour period.
+You should not take more than a total of 80 mg of Relpax over a 24-hour period.

 If you take more than the recommended amount of Relpax

 Call your doctor right away if you believe you’ve taken too much of Relpax.
-Another option is to call the American Association of Poison Control Centers at 800-222-1222 or use their online tool.
+Another option is to call America’s Poison Centers at 800-222-1222 or use its online tool.
 If you have severe symptoms, immediately call 911 or your local emergency number, or go to the nearest emergency room.

 The dosages in this article are typical dosages provided by the drug manufacturer.
 If your doctor recommends Relpax for you, they will prescribe the dosage that’s right for you.
 Always follow the dosage that your doctor prescribes for you.